Graphic Design, Illustration

 Concept 03

-SIREN speaks about “aiming to create space for these conversations without leading them”.
-Most importantly this speaks to their description of “We must take an unflinching look at the field and ask hard questions of ourselves, in particular about the ways racism shapes both social care practice and research, and the ways in which these impacts are often invisible to those with socially privileged identities (e.g. white, male, native English speaker, heterosexual, white-collar professional, etc.)”
+It echoes SIREN’s commitment to “creating space for these conversations without leading them,” while also reflecting their powerful call to action: “We must take an unflinching look at the field and ask hard questions of ourselves, particularly about how racism shapes social care practice and research—and how these impacts often remain invisible to those with socially privileged identities (e.g., white, male, native English speaker, heterosexual, white-collar professional, etc.).”